-React vs Angular vs Vue.js — What to choose in 2020? (updated in 2020)
+React vs Angular vs Vue.js — What to choose in 2021? (updated in 2021)

 Taking into account the following data, we decided to share the main advantages and disadvantages of every frontend framework and help tech professionals or engineers to choose the best one for their development needs.

-Pros and cons of Angular
+Pros and Cons of Angular

 Benefits of Angular:

-- Detailed documentation that allows getting the all necessary information for the individual developer without asking his colleagues.
+- Detailed documentation that allows getting all necessary information for the individual developer without asking his colleagues.
 However, this requires more time for education.

 - MVVM (Model-View-ViewModel) that allows developers to work separately on the same app section using the same set of data.